Modernizing Farm Advisory Services: Linking Canadian Agriculture with Global Innovation

 Plenary II: Global Models that Work

-• IFAD: What recent evaluations say about advisory services—the business case for inclusive, market oriented models and lessons on efficiency. • FRI: Demonstration of participatory radio campaigns and simple phone tools (IVR/SMS) that drive adoption and track engagement.
+Presentations What recent evaluations say about advisory services—the business case for inclusive, market oriented models and lessons on efficiency.
+Speaker: Ms. Pieternel Boogaard, Managing Director, Office of Technical Delivery// Demonstration of participatory radio campaigns and simple phone tools (IVR/SMS) that drive adoption and track engagement Speaker: Mr. Adeyinka Onikan, Head of Specialty Services, FRI Food Convergence Innovation Africa Network Speaker: Dr. Ebenezer Miezah Kwofie, McGill University

 Plenary III: Voices from the Field (Canada & Global)